pbosetti/xtemplate/README.md

 $ docker build -t armv7 -f arm7.Dockerfile .
 $ docker run --rm armv7 > armv7 && chmod a+x armv7
 ```
 then open a shell with `./armv7 bash`.
-Within this shell try to download, configure and cross compile the library you need, following the library instructiond on cross-compiling (this often needs to pass some options to the `configure` script or to the cmake command).
+Within this shell try to download, configure and cross compile the library you need, following the library instructiond on cross-compiling (this often needs to pass some options to the `configure` script or to the CMake command).
 Once you figured out how to cross-compile the library you need, just add an additional `RUN` section at the end of the dockerfile.

 When you are done, **remember to uncomment the latter lines** in the original dockerfile, removing unnecessary intermidiate build directories to save disk space in the resulting docker image.